mlange-42/yarner/guide/src/reverse-mode.md

 ```
 ````

-With language settings for Rust as given above, the generated code in `main.rs` would look like this:
+With language settings for Rust as given above, the generated code in `main.rs` looks like this:

 ```rust,noplaypen
 // <@main.rs.md#